-In addition to this, in compliance with the Central Bank of Liberia's 'Risk-based Supervision' guidelines, and also to align with Basel II Capital Accord / best global practices, we are in the process of incorporating a strategic framework for efficient measurement and management of the bank's risks and capital.
-We are preparing to commence the implementation of Basel II recommended capital measurement approaches for the estimate of the bank's economic capital required to cope with unexpected losses.
+In addition to this, in compliance with the Central Bank of Liberia's 'Risk-based Supervision' guidelines, we are in the process of incorporating a strategic framework for efficient measurement and management of the Bank's risks and capital.
 We are also putting in place other qualitative and quantitative measures that will assist with enhancing risk management processes and creating a platform for more risk-adjusted decision-making.